pietrodileo/howlong/README.md

   <a href="https://github.com/pietrodileo/howlong/releases"><img src="https://img.shields.io/badge/platform-macOS%20%7C%20Windows%20%7C%20Linux-555?style=flat" alt="macOS | Windows | Linux"></a>
 </p>

-*HowLong?* helps you build, plan, analyze, compare, and deliver project estimates in a dedicated desktop app.
-Replace spreadsheets with clear, structured estimates stored locally as readable JSON files.
-No account or cloud service is required, so your estimates stay private and under your control.
+*HowLong?* is a desktop app for building, planning, analyzing, comparing, and delivering project estimates.
+It keeps estimates clear and structured, with data stored locally in readable JSON files.
+There is no account or cloud service, so your estimates stay private and under your control.

 <p align="center">
   <a href="#what-it-does">What it does</a> ·